jaredly/j3/Roadmap.md

+# [ All of this document / module talk boiled down ]

+- each doc is a module, each module a doc
+- toplevels have a specific module id they're associated with
+- when a toplevel is edited and parsed, and has exports, those terms get saved to the module that the toplevel indicates. (this is derived data)
+- if the module of a toplevel that's shown in a documentnode is different from that of its parent, the module path will be displayed.

+yeah that sounds good.

+# ~~having a little crisis~~

+Is there a difference between:
+- documents that are for ~display, and
+- documents that are for ~development.

+jupyter notebooks would say /no/. you code around, and eventually organize things.

+## ~~Ok radical rethought~~

+what if, we collapsed things so that it's all one tree of document nodes. and you can, like, be zoomed in at a certain level. and certain nodes would be, like, 'title' nodes.
+- hrm, so I don't think I would want to ...

+AHA ok so, counterpoint:
+I will definitely want to be able to have multiple documents, PRESENTING THE SAME CODE.
+One doc that is like "for developers" as a reference. and one that is in like a "tutorial style" doing a walkthrough.
+I might even want to have one document "for beginners" and one "for experts".

+How does that impact things?

+I think, what this is all coming back to, is that toplevels do in fact have allegience to a given module. which /means/ that a documentNode should not, because that would cause sync issues. duplication of information.

+#

 Q: should documents have their own implicit module? like, terms show up as children of the document? and the ... name of a module ... is the ... name of the document?